How To

 What are Physical Exfoliators?

-Whether in your own shower, or someone else’s, you’ve probably come across an exfoliating scrub, also known as a physical exfoliator.
-These scrubs are typically made with salts, grains or sugars, and you can truly feel the physical sense of exfoliating in your fingertips.
-In essence, these formulas work to remove dead cells, which can build up over time.
+Whether in your own shower, or someone else’s, you’ve probably come across an exfoliating scrub, also known as a physical exfoliant.
+These scrubs are typically made with salts, grains or sugars, bringing the physical sense of exfoliation to your fingertips.
+Our Deep Down Exfoliating Gel is a physical formula that aids in removing dead skin cells by gently buffing the skin smooth.
 Additional benefits?
-Using an exfoliating scrub increases the circulation to reveal radiant, glowing, leaving it feeling soft and silky smooth.
+The gentle grit of the formula increases circulation to reveal radiant, glowing skin, all while protecting your skin barrier.

 What are Chemical Exfoliators?

 There are two main acids to look for in chemical exfoliants: alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs).
-AHAs (like glycolic acid, the most common) work to disrupt the bond in dead skin cells, making them easier to scrub away from the skin’s surface.
-AHAs are water-soluble, while BHAs (ie. salicylic acid) are fat-soluble, meaning they can cut through oily follicles to penetrate more deeply into the skin.
-With that said, this makes people with oily skin types and acne-prone skin great candidates for trying chemical exfoliators.
+AHAs (like glycolic acid) work to disrupt the bond in dead skin cells, making them easier to scrub off the surface.
+BHAs (ie. salicylic acid) cut through oily follicles to penetrate more deeply into the skin.

 Essential Exfoliating Tips